framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 ## Overriding

 Customizing the behavior of DI/1 by overriding its methods should probably be considered a "last resort" so before you go down this path, ask on Slack or on the mailing list if there is a way to achieve your goals without doing this.
 As an example of overridden behavior, the Clojure integration provided by `ioclj.cfc` could be a useful model for you.
-That overrides the constructor (to deal with finding Clojure code and modifying the metadata), `containsBean()` and `getBean()` to check whether the requested bean is Clojure code or a regular CFC, and `getBeanInfo()` to provide metadata about Clojure code that is loaded.
+That overrides the constructor (to deal with finding Clojure code and modifying the metadata) and `getBeanInfo()` to provide metadata about Clojure code that is loaded.

 DI/1 provides no specific public extension points but it does provide a few `private` extension points that are considered documented and supported.
 These are described in detail near the end of this document and they are primarily intended to allow you to customized how CFC instances are actually constructed, how metadata is obtained, and what to do if DI/1 cannot locate a bean that you have requested.

-In addition, there is a hook for modifying beans as they are initialized -- `setupInitMethod()` -- which is called after a bean has been fully populated but prior to calleding the `"init-method"` (if any is specified).
+In addition, there is a hook for modifying beans as they are initialized -- `setupInitMethod()` -- which is called after a bean has been fully populated but prior to calling the `"init-method"` (if any is specified).

 See **[Overriding DI/1 Behavior](#overriding-di1-behavior)** for more detail.